Bi-Coloured-Python-Rock-Snake/creature/README.md

 **Please help with naming**

-The current API (hide/reveal/cast) is half a joke, and be changed some time in the future.
+The current API (hide/reveal/cast) is half a joke, and will be changed some time in the future.
 If naming things is indeed one of programmer's most required skills, show yours by suggesting the new names in [this issue](https://github.com/balrogproject/shadow/issues/1).